nerdstep/udacity-frontend-nanodegree-p5-neighborhood-map/README.md

 # Udacity Project 5: Neighborhood Map

 This project is a single page web application which displays a Google map with a filterable list of map markers showing Speakeasy-style cocktail bars in the London area.

 ## Install

-**tl;dr**: Clone this repo and run `$ npm install` in that directory to get started.
+**tl;dr**: Clone this repo and run `$ npm install` in that directory to get everything setup.
+The run `$gulp serve` to run the project locally.

 -